 Team: Multispeech, LORIA-INRIA

 Contact: email@example.com, firstname.lastname@example.org

-Required skills: background in statistics, natural language processing and computer program skills (Perl, Python).
+Required skills: background in statistics, natural language processing and computer program skills (Perl, Python), neural networks tools.
 Candidates should email a detailed CV with diploma

 Motivations and context

 According to the 2017 International Migration Report, the number of international migrants worldwide has grown rapidly in recent years, reaching 258 million in 2017, among whom 78 million in Europe.
 A key reason for the difficulty of EU leaders to take a decisive and coherent approach to the refugee crisis has been the high level of public anxiety about immigration and asylum across Europe.
 There are at least three social factors underlying this attitude (Berri et al, 2015): the increase in the number and visibility of migrants; the economic crisis that has fed feelings of insecurity; the role of mass media.
 The last factor has a major influence on the political attitudes of the general public and the elite.
 Refugees and migrants tend to be framed negatively as a problem.
 This translates into a significant increase of hate speech towards migrants and minorities.
 The Internet seems to be a fertile ground for hate speech (Knobel, 2012).